Kunilata09/Rough/README.md

 - Collect Input Images :
    Gather all images that we need to extract attributes automatically.
-- Category Selection :  Manually assign a category to each image based on visual inspection.
-This step requires domain knowledge to accurately categorize the images.
-- Load Configuration :Use a configuration file (e.g., JSON or YAML) that maps categories to attributes and corresponding questions.
+- Load Configuration :Use a configuration file (e.g., JSON or YAML) that maps attributes to corresponding questions.
 This configuration should be thoroughly tested and validated against ground truth data to ensure accuracy.
-Hence under each category we are having set of attributes and all attribute correspondense to a relevent question.
+Hence under each attribute , we are having a relevent question.
+- Category Selection :  Select relevant attributes based on the image that are predefined in config .

       For example-
       Quantities: How many products are there?
       Colour: What are the colors present in the image?

-- Model :Initialize and configure the BLIP Processor and BLIPForQuestionAnswering model to prepare for processing images and answering questions.
+- Model :Initialize and configure the BLIP Processor, BLIPForQuestionAnswering and BlipForConditionalGeneration to prepare for processing images and answering questions and creating short desription for the image.
+- Using OpenAI's GPT-3.5 Turbo, generate a complete description for the image by providing the short description as input.
+- Final output will be in the format, Attribute: Value and Description.

 <div id="top"></div>